 Quality of Service (QoS) technology is at the center of many net neutrality debates as QoS policies enable ISPs to limit or even completely block traffic from targeted applications.
-For example, peer-to-peer (P2P) applications like BitTorrent can generate huge amounts of traffic across the Internet; therefore, an ISP may wish to limit traffic from BitTorrent using QoS to conserve their network resources for other, more profitable purposes.
+For example, online video streaming services and peer-to-peer (P2P) applications like BitTorrent can generate huge amounts of traffic across the Internet; therefore, an ISP may wish to limit traffic from BitTorrent, Netflix or other specific services to conserve their network resources for other, more profitable purposes.

 As an alternative to limiting traffic, ISPs could theoretically instead charge premium prices to support certain types of applications on their networks to make money.
 Some net neutrality observers fear this may tempt providers to engage in anti-competitive practices, such as charging exorbitantly high fees that lock out smaller businesses from Internet ecommerce.

 Net Neutrality in Business and GovernmentHistorically, the Internet evolved with a principle of generally free and open network access to information.
 However, as high-speed Internet services like live video become increasingly popular and sophisticated, the cost of producing and maintaining them increases sharply.